RustScan/RustScan/README.md

     -V, --version       Prints version information

 OPTIONS:
-    -b, --batch-size <batch-size>    The batch size for port scanning, it increases or slows the speed of scanning.
+    -b, --batch-size <batch-size>    The batch size for port scanning, it increases or decreases the speed of scanning.
                                      Depends on the open file limit of your OS.
-If you do 65535 it will do every port at the same time.
+If you use 65535 it will scan every port at the same time.
 Although, your OS may not support this [default: 4500] -p, --ports <ports>...
 A list of comma separed ports to be scanned.
 Example: 80,443,8080 -r, --range <range>              A range of ports with format start-end.
 Example: 1-1000